 What Happens if My Employer Does Not Have Workers’ Comp Insurance?

 If your employer doesn’t have workers’ compensation insurance you have a workplace injury, you will need to file a personal injury claim.
-Stan Gregory has experience with personal injury claims and can help you get the benefits you deserve.
+Stan Gregory has experience with personal injury claims in Medford and can help you get the benefits you deserve.

 Can I Get Both Disability and Workers’ Comp?